-A pure sample of a standard is analyzed using the same procedures that will be used with an unknown (ATR vs. KBR etc.).
+A pure sample of a standard is analyzed using the same procedures that will be used with an unknown.
 Once a scan has been produced it can then be stored in an internal library.
 These standard scans can be produced and entered into the library as they are encountered in casework.